Frequently Asked Questions

-Someone in my family has passed away.
+Someone in my family has died.
 What happens next?

 How quickly can I have the funeral?

-It depends on whether the deceased is to be buried or cremated, and whether the death was expected or not.
-When someone is cremated, there are several pieces of paperwork which have to be at the crematorium at least three working days before the funeral takes place.
-If someone passes away unexpectedly and the coroner is involved, a funeral cannot be held until any necessary tests have been carried out and permission is given for the body to be released.
+It depends on whether the person who has died is to be buried or cremated and whether the death was expected or not.
+When someone is cremated, there are several pieces of paperwork that have to be at the Crematorium at least three working days before the funeral takes place.
+If someone dies unexpectedly and the Coroner is involved, a funeral cannot be held until any necessary tests have been carried out and permission is given for the body to be released.
 Broadly speaking, once the death has been registered, the funeral can take place after about a week.
-It is difficult to make arrangements on a shorter timescale, although we will always try our best.
+It is difficult to make arrangements on a shorter timescale although we will always try our best.

-We will also have to take into account the availability of the Crematorium, Cemetery, and/or place of Worship where the funeral is to take place.
+We will also have to take into account the availability of the crematorium, cemetery, and/or place of worship where the funeral is to take place.
 These are booked on a ‘first come, first served’ basis over which the funeral director has no control.
-We also have to consider the availability of who is to officiate the service if you have someone specific in mind.
+If you have someone specific in mind to officiate at the service, we will need to discuss their existing commitments with them too.
 Some days of the week, and some times of day, are more popular than others and so tend to be booked further in advance.
 If you can be flexible about the day and time you would like the funeral, you may be able to have it sooner than if you have specific requirements.
-The funeral director tends to be most flexible and can usually accommodate all requests but there will be rare occasions when, due to commitments we have already made, we may be unable to provide our services exactly when you would like them.
-It is very important, therefore, that if you have thoughts on the day and time of the service, you advise us as soon as possible.
+The funeral director tends to be most flexible, and can usually accommodate all requests, but there will be rare occasions when, due to commitments we have already made, we may be unable to provide our services exactly when you would like them.
+It is therefore very important that, if you have thoughts on the day and time of the service, you advise us as soon as possible.

 Someone who needs to come to the funeral is on holiday.
 What do I do?

 Don’t worry.
-There is no necessity or legal obligation to have the funeral within a certain time of someone passing away.
-We will be only too happy to keep the deceased in our care until the funeral can be arranged.
-We can either arrange the funeral now for when you know will be convenient or wait until nearer the time and arrange things then, although please do bear in mind the timescales involved as the wait to have the funeral will be determined by when the booking is made, not the length of time since the death.
+There is no necessity or legal obligation to have the funeral within a certain time frame: we can look after the person who has died in our Chapel of Rest until the funeral can be arranged.
+The funeral can either be arranged immediately, for a time you know will be convenient, or the arrangements can wait, although please do bear in mind that this may impact the anticipated timescale as it is determined by when the booking is made; not the length of time that has elapsed since the death.

-The deceased didn’t want a funeral.
+We don’t want a funeral service.
 Is that OK?

 How do I know whether someone should be buried or cremated?

 If you haven’t talked about it, this can be a difficult decision to make.
-The deceased may have written a will which specifies their wishes, or they may have discussed them with others.
-An older person will probably have made their wishes known to friends or family; a younger person may not have done.
-Obviously there may be religious or cultural considerations but otherwise the choice is down to the Applicant of the funeral.
-We can only advise on all the options and leave you to make the wise choice.
+The person who has died may have written a will, which specifies their wishes, or they may have discussed them with others.
+An older person, or someone who has previously arranged a funeral for someone else, may have made their wishes known to friends or family.
+There may be religious or cultural considerations but otherwise the choice is down to the Applicant of the funeral who formally instructs the funeral director.
+We will advise you of all the options available so you can make an informed choice.

 What does a funeral cost?

 The cost depends on burial or cremation, whether there is a service at a different location first, who officiates, the choice of coffin, whether you require limousines and how many, and many other factors.
-If you would like a detailed quote than please contact us, or see our prices to learn more about what we charge.
-We can advise you on ways to reduce the cost if you need.
-Those on low incomes may also be eligible for help after someone passes away, please see our Resources page for more.
+We have an online estimate tool, which can give you a good indication; you can find it here.
+If you would like a detailed quote then please contact us and you can also see our prices to learn more about what we charge.
+We can advise you on ways to reduce the cost if necessary.
+Those on low incomes may also be eligible for help after someone dies: please see our Useful links page for more information.